Wee-Free-Medic/weefreemedic/content/privacy-policy.md

 13. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at info@weefreemedic.org or by post to:
+If you have questions or comments about this notice, you may email us at {{<email "info">}} or by post to:

-Wee Free Medic
-PO Box 18771
-Palo Alto
-CA 94309
-USA
+Wee Free Medic, PO Box 18771, Palo Alto, CA 94309, USA

 14. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?